ultrabug/py3status/py3status/modules/README.md

                                default is False
                              - notification : show current battery state as notification on click default is False
+                             - notify_low_level : display notification when battery is running low. default is False

                          Format of status string placeholders:
                              {ascii_bar} - a string of ascii characters representing the battery level,